-TransCanada Corporation is pleased to invite you to the annual and special meeting of common shareholders on April 29, 2016.
+TransCanada Corporation is pleased to invite you to the annual meeting of common shareholders on May 5, 2017.
 The meeting will be held at 10:00 a.m.
-(Mountain Daylight Time) in the Markin MacPhail Centre at Calgary Olympic Park, 88 Canada Olympic Road S.W., Calgary, Alberta.
+(Mountain Daylight Time) in the Markin MacPhail Centre at Canada Olympic Park, 88 Canada Olympic Road S.W., Calgary, Alberta.

-Attending the meeting is your opportunity to meet the Board of Directors (Board) and management, learn more about our performance in 2015 and our strategy for the future, and vote in person on the items of business.
+Attending the meeting is your opportunity to meet the Board of Directors (Board) and management, learn more about our performance in 2016 and our strategy for the future, and vote in person on the items of business.
 If you are unable to attend the meeting in person, you can vote by proxy and listen to the live webcast on our website (www.transcanada.com).

 The attached Management information circular includes important information about the meeting and how to vote.
 Please take some time to read the document and remember to vote.
-You can find more information about TransCanada in our 2015 Annual report and on our website.
+You can find more information about TransCanada in our 2016 Annual report and on our website.

-We would like to extend our sincere thanks to Mme.
-Paule Gauthier, who is retiring from the Board on April 29, 2016.
-Mme.
-Gauthier has provided many years of dedicated service to TransCanada and our shareholders.
-Mme.
-Gauthier served as a director for 14 years, where she made significant contributions to the Board and its committees.
-Mme.
-Gauthier most recently served on our Health, Safety, & Environment committee, and Human Resources committee, where she oversaw our health, safety, security and environmental practices and procedures, and helped the Board develop strong human resources policies and plans.
+The Board would like to extend our sincere thanks to Mr. John Richels, who is retiring from the Board on May 5, 2017.
+Mr. Richels has provided many years of dedicated service to TransCanada and our shareholders.
+Mr. Richels served as a director for four years, during which time his industry knowledge and management experience provided valuable context and perspective to the Human Resources and Health, Safety and Environment committees.